CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 If you click on the **User information** button in the front page, you will access thea page that displays:

-statistics about the current resource usage (billing unit consumption, amount of containers and objects (files or folders) present in each CSC project, the total project data usage.
+* statistics about the current resource usage (billing unit consumption, amount of containers and objects (files or folders) present in each CSC project, the total project data usage.

+* the SD Connect Account.
+You can give this